domshyra-s-playground/msal-testing-app/README.md

 a new .cert folder should be next to the .vscode folder under the `MSAL-TEST-PROJ` folder.

+then run `npm install` to install the dependencies in the same folder.

 # Running the App

+run `npm run dev` to start the app or `f5` to debug in the browser if using vscode.
+(The project will need to be opened from the MSAL-TEST-PROJ folder for this step).

 make sure you have a call to get a bearer token in postman Something to this effect
 ![alt text](image.png)